spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

     kubectl get pods --all-namespaces --watch
     ```

-17. Create a DNS record that is mapped to the Palette `ingress-nginx-controller` load balancer.
+17. Create a DNS record mapped to the load balancer created by the Palette service `ingress-nginx-controller` .
 You can use the following command to retrieve the load balancer IP address.

     <br />